Lawyer for Car Accidents Caused by Prescription Drugs

 Driving Under the Influence and Personal Injury Liability

 The key to recovering financial compensation for injuries is proving the driver was under the influence of drugs to the extent that their driving ability was impaired.
 One challenge in a drugged driving case is that being impaired by these substances is harder for juries to understand than alcohol impairment.
-If you were seriously injured by a driver who was under the influence of drugs and your case goes to trial, expert testimony will likely be needed to convince the jury that the at-fault party was significantly impaired by drugs.
+If you were seriously injured by a driver who was under the influence of drugs and your case goes to trial, expert testimony will likely be needed to convince the jury that drugs significantly impaired the at-fault party.
 Because the effects of prescription drugs on driving are less well-known than those of alcoholic beverages, a skilled and experienced drugged driving accident lawyer is needed to win these types of cases.

 Typically, in drugged driving cases, the following must be addressed: